benatouba/nvim/README.md

 - ranger file browser (rnvimr, requires ranger (and Ueberzug for media file rendering))
 - testing (vim-ultest, requires test libraries)
 - efficiency stuff (anything by tpope)
-- visual/UI stuff (anything by folke)
+- visual/UI stuff (anything by [folke](https://github.com/folke))

 ### Dependencies
-- neovim >=0.5 (nightly) and its install requirements (check neovim build instructions)
+- neovim >=0.5 and its install requirements (check neovim build instructions)
-- git (if it is an old version you may need to tweak packer.nvim config, check their GH)
+- git (if it is an old version you may need to tweak [packer.nvim](https://github.com/wbthomason/packer.nvim) config, check their GH)

 #### Optional:
 - A patched font on the machine that is rendering your output (best just install NerdFonts)